sashakarcz/bensonmasons.com/README.md

 Navigate to http://127.0.0.1:1313, and the site should be locally rendered.

-#### The config file
+#### Paths of note

-Take a look inside the [`content`](https://github.com/sashakarcz/bensonmasons.com/tree/main/content/) directory of this site for all pages. [`static/images`](https://github.com/sashakarcz/bensonmasons.com/tree/main/static/images) is where all photos should go.
-You'll find a file called [`hugo.toml`](https://github.com/sashakarcz/bensonmasons.com/blob/main/hugo.toml) with all the metadata.
+  - Take a look inside the [`content`](https://github.com/sashakarcz/bensonmasons.com/tree/main/content/) directory of this site for all pages.
+  - [`static/images`](https://github.com/sashakarcz/bensonmasons.com/tree/main/static/images) is where all photos should go.
+You'll find a file called
+  - [`hugo.toml`](https://github.com/sashakarcz/bensonmasons.com/blob/main/hugo.toml) with all the metadata.

 #### Activate the contact form